kaosat-dev/Blenvy/docs/avian/readme.md

 ### With Empty

+You'll notice that the last variant does not actually show you a preview of the collider.
+Let's fix that.

 Go back to the `Library` scene.
 Add a collection named `With Empty`.

 > [!TIP]
 > If you accidentally created a collection as a child of another, simply drag-and-drop them around to reorder them

+Click on the `With Empty` collection to select it.
+Add a `RigidBody` to it as described before, but do not add a collider to it.
 With the new collection selected, go to `Add` -> `Mesh` -> `Cube`.
 Name the new object `Board`.
 This time, scale it until it looks like a flat board: